skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to the gentle slopes of Mt.
 Fiore!"

-The Dwarf King's rage was now fully kindled, and he answered, "You bid me, King of all the Dwarves, to depart from the king of all the mountains?
+The Dwarf King's rage was now fully kindled, and he answered, "You bid me, King of all the dwarves, to depart from the king of all the mountains?
 I will leave indeed, when I have all the treasure hidden within.
 But you shall depart now!"
-And with that word he slew Morad and all his men, for the Dwarves were strong and sturdy in battle and the gentle Elves could make no contest against them.
+And with that word he slew Morad and all his men, for the dwarves were strong and sturdy in battle and the gentle elves could make no contest against them.

-Then the Dwarves roamed throughout the land, and killed every Elf they could find.
-They hunted them like animals, killing even the youngest, until not a single Elf drew breath in the land of Mar Tesaro.
+Then the dwarves roamed throughout the land, and killed every elf they could find.
+They hunted them like animals, killing even the youngest, until not a single elf drew breath in the land of Mar Tesaro.
 Their bodies were thrown down the southern slope into the great chasm, which is now called Bohrung Khel Toten, or "The Chasm of the Dead", in the common tongue.
 And so were the fair mountain elves of Mar Tesaro